Aims and Philosophy

 - To integrate CEIAG as part of a whole school policy, involving staff and keeping them informed.

 - To keep Senior Management fully informed.
-Mrs Nicholas is the careers mentor and the named member of Senior Management responsible for CEIAG.
+Mrs Redfern is the careers mentor and the named member of Senior Management responsible for CEIAG.

 - To keep the Governing body fully informed.